Check-In

 We want you to be supported throughout your time at the University and these phone calls and emails are to help us identify any concerns you may have about your studies and enable us to signpost you to relevant support.
 The calls are from +44 (0)1904 809578.

 Student visa holders have always been required to engage with their studies as a condition of their visa.
-We make every effort to support students and very few are withdrawn due to low engagement, particularly where there are mitigating circumstances.
+The Visa Compliance Team uses the data from Check-In to make informed decisions regarding a student’s visa.
+We make every effort to support students with low engagement, particularly where there are mitigating circumstances.
+If you require any support please contact your department or college in the first instance.

 Support and help